dimasmnk/rezka-downloader-cli/README.md

 ## Acknowledgements

-Special thanks to @SuperZombie for providing a convenient API used by this project.
+Special thanks to SuperZombi for providing a convenient API used by this project.

 GitHub: https://github.com/SuperZombi/HdRezkaApi